gowebUSA/MSSA-Group-Project/sandwichway/readme.md

 ## Data
 ![ERD](/sandwichway/files/SandwichWay.jpg)
-- design and implement data strategy
+- Design and implement data strategy
 1. Olugbenga Shofela

 ## Notification
-- email or SMS (text) to the user when the order status changes (e.g., received, ready, delivered, ?...)
+- Email or SMS (text) to the user when the order status changes (e.g., received, ready, delivered, ?...)
-- (optional) send the customer a link to the web app to see updated order status
+- Send the customer a link to the web app to see updated order status (optional)
 1. Chris Smith

 ### Project Steps